Brian Hamilton (businessman)

 Brian Hamilton is an American entrepreneur and philanthropist.
-He is the co-founder of Sageworks, a fintech company that was acquired by Accel-KKR in 2018, and founder of the philanthropic organizations "Inmates to Entrepreneurs" and the "Brian Hamilton Foundation."
+He is the co-founder of Sageworks, now Abrigo, a fintech company that was acquired by Accel-KKR in 2018 and rebranded, and founder of the philanthropic organizations "Inmates to Entrepreneurs" and the "Brian Hamilton Foundation."
 He also stars in the television series Free Enterprise on ABC stations.
 In 2021, Hamilton invested in LiveSwitch (formerly Frozen Mountain), a Canadian video technology firm.

 Early life and education

 Hamilton grew up in Milford, Connecticut.
 He attended Fairfield College Preparatory School.
-Brian was the first in his family to attend college, earning a bachelor's degree from Sacred Heart University.
+Brian was the first in his family to graduate from college, earning a bachelor's degree from Sacred Heart University.
 Later he earned an MBA from Fuqua School of Business at Duke University.

 Career

 Hamilton ran his own consulting business in Durham, North Carolina from 1990 to 1996.
 He offered consulting to people trying to start businesses.
 He also gave lectures and taught college courses.
 During a small business course, Hamilton mentioned the idea of software that would make reading financial statements easier for executives.
 One of the students, Sarah Tourville, liked the idea.
 They would go on to form the company Sageworks in 1998.

 Sageworks was one of the first fintech companies.
-It grew into a firm of approximately 400 employees and was acquired by Accel-KKR in 2018.
+It grew into a firm of approximately 400 employees and was acquired by Accel-KKR in 2018 and rebranded to Abrigo.
 Hamilton sold his stake in the company as part of the acquisition.

 In 2021, Hamilton invested in LiveSwitch (formerly Frozen Mountain), a video technology company.